 Picture yourself in a tub trying to fill it to take warm, relaxing bath.
 The drain is not only wide open, but it is a foot in diameter.
 No matter how long you try to fill the tub, you are not going to be successful.

 Now envision yourself running the water with the drain closed.
 You can now relax, and there eventually becomes an abundance of energy that flows outward.
 It is no longer just about you.
 Your energies can be turned outward.
-In the fishing boat, you can relax and enjoy the experience with your partner.
-People are not self-centered by choice.
-It is out of necessity.
+You can relax and enjoy the fishing experience with your partner.
+People inherently want to reach out and are not self-centered by choice.
+When you are being crushed by anxiety, it becomes a necessity.